chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ## The Ask

-[Charlie Finance](https://www.hicharlie.com), a Series A startup approached frog for an integrated product-brand-marketing engagement for a financial assistant chatbot that users interacted exclusively over text or Facebook messenger.
+[Charlie Finance](https://www.hicharlie.com), a Series A startup approached frog for an integrated product-brand-marketing engagement for a financial assistant chatbot that users interacted exclusively over text and Facebook messenger.

 ## The Process

-The frog team was comprised of interaction designers, visual designers, and copywriters. **My role included**:
+The frog team was comprised of interaction designers, visual designers, and copywriters. **My role included:**
-- Facilitation of key client alignment and reviews
+- Engagement scoping, planning, contracting, and investment execution
 - Marketing and storytelling narrative for landing page
-- Engagement scoping, planning, contracting, and investment execution
 - Brand/character development and origin story
-- Contribute to Interaction model conceptualization and signature moments
+- Contribute to Interaction model conceptualization and on-boarding
-- Contribute to AI relationship model
+- Facilitation of key client alignment and reviews
 - Social media headlines and copywriting

-### An Integrated Product-Brand-Marketing Program
+### Integrating Product, Brand & Marketing to Create a Cohesive Experience

-The goal of this program was to create an user experience where brand, product and marketing felt integrated and highly cohesive.
-During our brand identity discovery phase, the team looked to several areas of inspiration - from animals to robots to abstract chat bubbles:
+During our brand and characater identity discovery phase, the team looked to several areas of inspiration - from animals to robots to abstract chat bubbles:

 <img src="/media/Charlie-Inspiration.jpg" alt="AGL" width="600"/>

-As part of our divergence process, we created three brand directions that included sample marketing copy, sample visual identities and sample brand strategic directions:
+As part of our exploration process, we created three brand directions that included sample marketing copy,sample visual identities and sample brand strategic directions:

 <img src="/media/Charlie-Brand-Directions.jpg" alt="AGL" width="600"/>

 ## The Outcome

-We ultimately selected a robotic penguin mascot because of its innate friendly demeanor, its loyalty, and intelligence.
+We selected a robotic penguin mascot because of its innate friendly demeanor, its loyalty, and intelligence.
+We tailored the penguin to visually demonstrate its intelligence with several details including its antennae and dot matrix belly.
 We also conducted several quantitative A/B tests to assess the penguin's performance relative to other identity/brand strategic directions.

 <figure>
 	<blockquote>